sebdelsol/pyPlayer/README.md

 How to use
 ----------

-* Register the com local server with osd.py /regserver
+* Register the OSD COM object with osd.py /regserver
 * see miniplayer.py